shua5115/love/new_module.md

     ${LOVE_SRC_MODULE_MOD}
 )
 ```
-   After saving this file, cmake the errors about importing other files should go away.
+   After saving this file, the errors about importing other files should go away.
-   If the errors persist, try compiling and read the error messages to debug.
+   If the errors persist, compile and read error messages to debug.

 7. Next up is getting your module accessable to lua.
    In this codebase, the lua wrapper for modules is done through files starting with "wrap_".
-   So, start by making a `wrap_Mod.h` and a `wrap_Mod.cpp` file in your module directory.
+   So, start by making a `wrap_Mod.h` file and a `wrap_Mod.cpp` file in your module directory.

 8. The "wrap_Mod.h" file:
 ```c++